JoeLumbley/Animation-CS/README.md

 # Code Walkthrough

-Welcome to the Animation in C# tutorial!
-In this lesson, we'll walk through a C# code example that demonstrates how to create a simple animation of a rectangle moving across the screen.
-We'll break down the code line by line to ensure a clear understanding.
-Let's get started!

-## Overview

 Animation is the art of creating the illusion of motion by displaying a series of static images in quick succession.
 In our app, we animate a rectangle moving to the right.
 The animation is designed to be frame-independent, meaning it will run smoothly regardless of the device's frame rate.

-## License

-This project is licensed under the MIT License.
-You can use, copy, modify, and distribute this software freely, as long as you include the copyright notice.

-## Code Breakdown

 ### Using Directives and Namespace